Podcast and Audio Drama Reviews

 Genre: Horror

-Style: Single diegetic narrator relaying stories; largely single-voice; small core voice cast; minimal sound design
+Style: Single diegetic narrator; largely single-voice; small core voice cast; minimal sound design

 Status: Finished